 - Yen Sid takes this role whenever he appears in the Kingdom Hearts series.
 In this universe, he's a Retired Badass who lives in a Mage Tower on an island floating in space, but offers advice to anyone who can actually find him.

-- The Guru of Sly Cooper: Band of Thieves, an aboriginal guru who can possess people by jumping on their backs.
+- The Guru from Sly 3: Honor Among Thieves, an aboriginal guru who can possess people by jumping on their backs.

 - One appears in Black & White; if the player manages to stealthily follow him to his place of meditation, he rewards them by helping three times against the opposing god.